pervmind/landingPageUdacityProject/README.md

 This is a one man project that I did myself
 I did the research and I did the code
+All methods I used are learned from mdn https://developer.mozilla.org/en-US/

 ## Footer